 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #EggoWaffleBar #CollectiveBias

-Thankfully, on the hottest day, I got to visit the Eggo Waffle Bar Truck at my local Walmart.
-After cooling off with a delicious waffle sundae, I was ready to face to world again.
+I visited the Eggo Waffle Bar Truck at my local Walmart recently.
+The weather was hot, and after cooling off with a delicious waffle sundae, I was ready to face to world again.

 It was so enjoyable visiting the Eggo Waffle Bar Food Truck and creating my ultimate sundae.
 I loved the idea and was inspired to create my own ice cream sundae bar.
 And of course, I had to include waffles!

 This Waffle Ice Cream Sundae Bar was so fun and easy to set up.
-I created mine with a birthday in mind.
-There are so many opportunities to celebrate during summer, and this is definitely my idea of an awesome birthday cake alternative.
+I created mine with a birthday in mind … this is definitely my idea of an awesome birthday cake alternative.

 There’s even a homemade Mixed Berry Compote that’s so fresh and tasty.
 You can make this easy recipe in minutes!